netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_service_module.rst

           - enabled
           - disabled
-      - Before forwarding a request to the service, insert an HTTP header with the client's IPv4 or IPv6 address as its value.
-Used if the server needs the client's IP address for security, accounting, or other purposes, and setting the Use Source IP parameter is not a viable option.
+      - Before forwarding a request to the service, insert an HTTP header with the client's IPv4 or IPv6 as its value.
+Used if the server needs the client's IP address for security, accounting, or other and setting the Use Source IP parameter is not a viable option.
     * - cipheader

         *(str)*
       -
       - Name for the HTTP header whose value must be set to the IP address of the client.
-Used with the Client IP parameter.
-If you set the Client IP parameter, and you do not specify a name for the header, the appliance uses the header name specified for the global Client IP Header parameter (the cipHeader parameter in the set ns param CLI command or the Client IP Header parameter in the Configure HTTP Parameters dialog box at System > Settings > Change HTTP parameters).
-If the global Client IP Header parameter is not specified, the appliance inserts a header with the name "client-ip.".
+Used with the IP parameter.
+If you set the Client IP parameter, and you do not specify a name for the header, the uses the header name specified for the global Client IP Header parameter (the cipHeader parameter in set ns param CLI command or the Client IP Header parameter in the Configure HTTP Parameters dialog at System > Settings > Change HTTP parameters).
+If the global Client IP Header parameter is not the appliance inserts a header with the name "client-ip.".

         Minimum length =  1
     * - cka

         *(bool)*